 One of the main advantages of Xamarin is its compatibility with C#, a versatile programming language that makes it possible to develop solutions to your most challenging business problems.
 And you can use C# to develop your server as well using .Net Core.
 Since it uses the .NET framework, Xamarin also comes with support from Microsoft, home of some of the best developers in the world.
 Xamarin was developed in 2011, so it has large community of developers who are willing to share their expertise.

 Disadvantages of Xamarin

 Some users have dozens of apps on their devices, making file size an important consideration.
 Like Flutter, Xamarin produces large apps, which may reduce the size of your potential user base.
 Another disadvantage is that Xamarin isn’t quite as mobile-friendly as React Native or Flutter.
 Finally, Xamarin may not be the best choice if you need to develop an application with a complex user interface.
 User Interface development takes more time than other cross platform frameworks like Flutter and React Native.

 Xamarin Use Cases

-AllScripts, a healthcare IT company, uses Xamarin to reduce the time it takes to develop and update its apps.
+AllScripts uses Xamarin for their healthcare app development to reduce the time it takes to develop and update its apps.
 Because health care is such a fast-paced industry, it’s essential for AllScripts to keep development time to a minimum.
 After migrating to Xamarin, the company’s developers created a foundation of code designed to work on multiple platforms.
 Then they used Xamarin.Forms to deliver a native-looking experience, increasing the firm’s competitive advantage and building loyalty among its customer base.